seclab-ucr/UBITect/README.md

 |
 |-src: Qualifier Inference code for UBITect  \
 |-KLEE: Under constraint symbolic execution code and z3 as the contraint solver  \
-|-llvm: The source code for llvm, clang and the tag pass, we use llvm-7.0.0 and clang 7.0.0  \
+|-llvm: The source code for llvm, clang and the basic block rename pass\*, we use llvm-7.0.0 and clang 7.0.0  \
 |-example: An example showcase how UBITect works in below  \
 |-Makefile: Used to compile qualifier inference code in src/  \
 |-path_verify.py: Wrapper to run KLEE \
 |-getbclist.py: A wrapper to rename the basic block and collect the LLVM bitcode files for OS kernels \
-\* The tag pass is a llvm pass which  give every basic block in the folder an identifier.
-By default, llvm names the basic block as 1%, 2%, etc. This pass rename the basic blocks with bitcode name, function name and basic block number for human understandability.
+\* The rename pass is a llvm pass which  gives every basic block in the folder an identifier.
+By default, llvm names the basic block as 1%, 2%, etc, which is hard for human to track.
+This pass rename the basic blocks with bitcode name, function name and basic block number for human understandability, the loadable library is called ```bbTaglib.so```.

 ## Installation Instructions:
 ```sh